redwoodjs/redwoodjs-com-archive/docs/form.md

 Options that define how this field should be validated.
 The options are passed to the underlying `register` function provided by `react-hook-form`.
 The full list of possible values can be found in the [react-hook-form docs](https://react-hook-form.com/api#register) (ignore the usage of `ref` as that is called automaticaly for you by Redwood).

-In these two examples, one with multiple field selection, validation requires that the field be selected and then there is a custom validate callback that ensures the user does not select the first value in the dropdown menu.
+In these two examples, one with multiple field selection, validation requires that the field be selected and there is a custom validate callback that ensures the user does not select the first value in the dropdown menu.

 ```html
 <SelectField